ALife-Newsletter/Newsletter/edition_025/10_SoupOfLife.md

-# Soup of Life
+# A Conversation with the creator of Soup of Life

 ![Photo of Soup of Life](images/soup_of_life.png)

-*I recently spoke with the creator of [Soup of Life](https://soupof.life) to learn more about how he evolved this simulation.
+*I recently spoke with the creator of [Soup of Life](https://soupof.life) to learn more about how he evolved this simulation to model emergence.
 Here's what he had to say!*

 — *Martha*